ZhgChgLi/ZMediumToMarkdown/README.md

 By using ZMediumToMarkdown, users acknowledge and agree to comply with all applicable copyright laws and regulations.

-- Also, if you would like to remove the ZMediumToMarkdown watermark located at the bottom of the page, you may do so.
-I don't mind.

 ## Using Github Action as your [free](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration) auto sync/backup service
 ```yml
 name: ZMediumToMarkdown